All-Active HA for NGINX Plus on the Google Cloud Platform

 -

-Verify that the four application instances are receiving traffic and responding, by accessing the NGINX Plus live activity monitoring dashboard on the load‑balancing instance (nginx-plus-lb-instance-group-[a…z]).
-You can look up the instance’s external IP address on the Compute Engine > VM instances summary page, in the External IP column of the table.
+Verify that the four application instances are receiving traffic and responding.
+To do this, access the NGINX Plus live activity monitoring dashboard on the load-balancing instance (nginx-plus-lb-instance-group-[a…z]).
+You can see the instance’s external IP address on the Compute Engine > VM instances summary page in the External IP column of the table.

 https://LB-external-IP-address:8080/status.html